-- You will e-mail quarterly progress reports and output lists (templates will be provided) to this address: clldproject@newcastle.gov.uk by an agreed deadline. - Julita Kasperska, Programme Support Officer, will check your reports and output lists and he will usually visit you to check the original evidence you have kept to back them up; - We will compare your achievements in a given quarter with your plans described in the Application Form and will use a "traffic light system" to let you know how your project is performing: - Green your project is progressing well, - o Amber minor issues or delays that you can resolve next quarter, - Red major issues or delays, you will prepare and agree with us a plan of action to resolve them, we may withhold payments until certain actions have happened; - o Black issues not corrected; we may terminate your grant agreement.
+- You will e-mail quarterly progress reports (templates will be provided) to this address: clldproject@newcastle.gov.uk by an agreed deadline. - Julita Kasperska, Programme Support Officer, will check your reports and outputs recorded on Evolutive; - We will compare your achievements in a given quarter with your plans described in the Application Form and will use a "traffic light system" to let you know how your project is performing: - o Green your project is progressing well, - o Amber minor issues or delays that you can resolve next quarter, - Red major issues or delays, you will prepare and agree with us a plan of action to resolve them, we may withhold payments until certain actions have happened; - o Black issues not corrected; we may terminate your grant agreement.